aprilkrg/dental-spa/README.md

 Let's get rid of the standard "Welcome to React" page and replace it with our own dental spa home page.
 Continue editing `App.js`: take out most of the JSX contents, and delete the import statement for `logo.svg`, which we won't use.

 The `App.js` file contains one component that our whole app will live inside of.
-Remember that React components have a `render(){ ... }` function that defines what the component will look like when it is rendered on the webpage.
+Remember that React functional components use `return( ... )` which defines what the component will look like when it is rendered on the webpage.

 > Reminder!
-The render function alway has to return _at most_ one top-level element.
-It's common to wrap everything in your component in a `div` to make sure you satisfy this constraint.
+The return can send _at most_ one top-level element.
+It's common to wrap everything in your component in a `div` or React fragment `<>` to make sure you satisfy this constraint.

 **So...**